uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

 Can you add a feature to clear the recording when the rewind button is pressed?
 Do you remember how to erase and reset the size of a vector to zero?

+**Before moving on, save your solution to your codebook.**

 ## Exercise 4: Refactoring

-For this exercise we will be refactoring a deliberately badly written program using arrays.
-It is quite common for beginner programmers to copy-paste almost-identical steps to create a sequence, and we want you to know that there are just a few steps to take to make this kind of code more elegant.
+It is quite common but **is bad practice and quickly leads to messy code** to copy-paste almost-identical steps to create a sequence, We want you to see **how easy it is to tidy messy copy-pasted code** into beautiful, elegant, and concise code.

-You will need to download [supplied starting point code](../../Code%20Exercises/Tutorial%2010/Exercise%204), and copy them into your project overriding the contents of your existing .cpp and .h files.
+Please download the [supplied starting point code](../../Code%20Exercises/Tutorial%2010/Exercise%204), and copy into your project overriding the contents of existing .cpp and .h files.

-The current program is designed as follows.
-As a slider is moved and the callback is triggered the first 4 slider values (CC41 – CC44) are checked and their current position stored in 1 of 4 slider variables.
+The supplied code is **deliberately repetitive and inelegant**.
+The purpose is for the first four slider values (CC41 – CC44) to be stored in 1 of 4 slider variables.
 These variables are then used as `note’ values to trigger notes in our synth.
-We therefore have a 4 step step-sequencer.
-The program should work without error; however, it is inefficient.
+We therefore have a 4 beat step-sequencer.
+The program will work without error; however, it is inelegant.
 Follow the steps bellow to refactor this program using an array.

 1. Remove the 4 slider variable declarations from IAP.h and replace this with a single **std::array** declaration called sliderValues.
 This array should have 4 elements.
 2. Inside our CC callback replace each old slider variable to use the sliderValues array.
 3. Inside our run() function replace each old slider variable to use the sliderValues array.

-Your program should operate as it did previously, however it is not much more concise than the previous version.
-However, we can still do more!
+Your program should operate as before, however it is now primed for steps to make it concise.

 ### Part 1
+Think about how you might access array elements using a **for-loop index**

-1. Inside the our **run()** function create a for-loop that starts at 0 and goes up to the value of sliderValues.size().
+1. In the **run()** function add a for-loop from `0` to `sliderValues.size()`
-2. You can now place a single call to **synth.playNote**, and **aserveSleep** inside the for loop.
+2. You can now reduce all of the repetition with a single call to **synth.playNote**, and **aserveSleep** inside the for-loop
-3. Think carefully about how you might access each element of the array.

-**Ensure you test your program before moving on!**

 ### Part 2

+Think about how the slider CC are numbered consecutively from 41.
+A simple calculation can determine the array element index.

 1. Remove the switch case structure from the CC callback.
-2. Then add the following code inside the if-statement
+2. Replace it with the following code **inside the if-statement**

 ```cpp
 sliderValues[cc-41] = value;
 ```

-Your finished program should operate exactly the same as before but this time be a lot more concise.
+Here 41 is subtracted from the slider CC to get an array index between 0..3.
+Perfect.

+### Wrapping up

+Your finished program is now concise and elegant.
+Nice job!

 The process of refactoring is about restructuring existing code so that it is cleaner and more concise without changing its functionality.
 If you compare the program you had at the start of this exercise with what we have ended up with, you should clearly see the difference.

-**Before moving on and saving your solution to code book, ensure that your program is suitability commented.**
+**Before moving on and saving your solution to code book, ensure that your program is commented.**

-## Exercise 4: 8-step sequencer
+## Extension suggestion: 8-step sequencer

 It should now be relatively easy to extend our program to use 8 rather than 4 steps.
-Something that would have been much harder had we used 8 single variables instead of an array.
+Something that would have been much harder had we used 8 variables and repetitive code.
 To achieve this:

-1. Change your **arrayValues** array to be 8 elements in size rather than 4
+1. Expand your array size to contain 8 elements rather than 4
-2. Modify the the CC callback accordingly
+2. Modify the the CC callback statement accordingly

 By changing only two lines of code we have gone from having a 4-step sequencer to an 8-step sequencer.
-Using arrays allows our programs to scale very quickly and we end up writing a lot less code.
+Using arrays allows our programs to scale very quickly and we end up writing a lot less code!

-## Exercise 5: Amplitude control
+## Extension suggestion: Amplitude control

 Add a second array called **rotaryValues**, that get their values from the 8 rotary controls on the impulse keyboard.
-These values should control the velocity argument of the synth.playNote function call.
+These values should **control the velocity** of the synth.playNote function call.

-## Challenges

-A number of improvements can be made to this program.
-Feel free to try adding your own features also.

-1. Before writing the CC’s value into the sliderValues array, scale it so that it has a range between 48 and 72.
-2. Before passing the sliderValue into the playNote function call, pass it through one of the scale functions we developed last term, therefore creating a more ‘musical’ application.
-3. Modify the for loop so that it plays in reverse.
-4. Add an option so that the user can toggle between the loop playing forward and the loop playing backwards.